mfaani/mfaani/content/posts/interviewing/how-understanding-state-machines-helps-with-building-trees-and-graphs.md

 - In state machines, once you reach the terminating event, then your state machine is finished.
 However since we've bifurcated _multiple_ times, the exploring will only terminate when **all** branches terminate.

 ### 💡Summary:
-- An Edge in a graph is like an event in a state machine.
+- An Edge in a graph is like an command in a state machine.
 - The _current_ node in a graph is like the states in a state machine.
 - The _next_ node in a graph is like the after result of handling a command in a state machine.
 - The end of a path is like reaching the end of a state machine.